 If you’ve ever seen House Hunters, you know some home lots are “made” for a pool.
-Maybe this means a nice view of a rolling hills, or it’s secluded privacy and large oak trees.
+Maybe this means a nice view of rolling hills, or it’s secluded privacy and large oak trees.
 Either way, when building a new home it’s important to take time to consider the exterior and landscape goals you have for your new property.
 If you are considering putting in a pool there are a few key items to keep in mind that will help you save time and money in the future.

 Being able to get excavation equipment into the backyard is always a challenge in pool construction.
-When planning to build your home make sure that the leave a path clear of improvements so that when you are ready, the pool excavation costs can be kept low.
+When planning to build your home make sure that they leave a path clear of improvements so that when you are ready, the pool excavation costs can be kept low.

 Typically, the narrower the access the more costly the excavation.

 An ideal access path has 10′ of width and height and does not traverse any improvements.

 The second most important aspect of the property is utilities and the proximity of the equipment to the pool.